-The LL.M. degree does not qualify foreign lawyers to practice law in the United States.
-Each individual state in the U.S. regulates the admission of attorneys to the practice of law within its jurisdiction.
-The requirements for bar admission vary from state to state and are quite complex.
-A foreign LL.M. student who plans to sit for a bar examination in the U.S. should carefully investigate the relevant requirements prior to beginning his/her studies.
+An LL.M. degree does not qualify foreign lawyers to practice law in the U.S. Each individual state in the U.S. regulates the admission of attorneys to the practice of law within its jurisdiction.
+The requirements for bar admission vary from state to state and are complex.
+A foreign LL.M. student who plans to sit for a bar exam in the U.S. must carefully investigate the relevant requirements prior to beginning their studies.

 Traditionally, the two most common and easily accessible bar exams for foreign lawyers have been in California and New York.
 However, the Texas Board of Legal Examiners recently changed its qualifying rules and essentially established itself as one of the three most easily accessible bars for foreign lawyers.